superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

     }
   ]

-the "classId" fields here will identify the annotation class.
-The project you are uploading to should contain annotation class with 'id' equal to that 'classId' for proper representation of the annotation.
+the "classId" fields here will identify the annotation class of an annotation object (polygon, points, etc.).
+The project you are uploading to should contain annotation class with "id" equal to that "classId" for proper representation of the annotation.

-The annotation class IDs are always created by the platform and are not user chooseable.
+The annotation class IDs are always created by the platform and are not user selectable.
 So annotation classes should be created before uploading annotations.
 Then the annotations class IDs should be edited into annotations' JSONs.
 And after that annotations can be uploaded.
 In the next subsections see how this can be done manually or in more automated way.